 Create your weekly plan – Time and Day of Week or see Weekly Workout Planner for ideas (download the pdf, open the planner, see pages 1, 5, 12, 19 & 28 for plan examples.
 Use the same plan for each week.

-So, if you plan to get up at 5am to exercise for 35 minutes Monday, Wednesday and Friday, go to the gym on Saturday for an hour, Take off on Tuesday, Thursday and Sunday – that will be your plan for the every week.
-Yes, that means that Tuesday, Thursday and Sunday are ‘free’ days and you don’t have to exercise or pay into the envelope.
-BUT, you can use them to switch if you did exercise on an off day, but missed another day.
+So, if you plan to get up at 5am to exercise for 35 minutes Monday, Wednesday and Friday and go to the gym on Saturday, you can take off on Tuesday, Thursday and Sunday.
+This can be your plan for every week.
+Yes, that means that Tuesday, Thursday and Sunday are ‘free’ days.
+You don’t have to exercise or pay into the envelope on ‘free’ days.
+And if you want, you can use your ‘free’ days to switch for a missed day.

 Or, you could plan to exercise for 20 minutes a day for 6 days and only take off on Sunday.
 That works too.

 Yes, warm-up and cool-down time counts toward goal.

 At the end of the week you have to ‘true up’.
 That means no swaps beyond the week.
 So, you can not exercise on a ‘free’ Sunday and swap for the following Wednesday.
 Each week starts a new goal week.

 Ok, now that we’ve got those rules down, now here’s the fun part…

 Every day you don’t exercise *see below for workout recommendations* you have to take the amount per day you allocated in Rule #1, out of your piggy bank and put it into an envelope.
 You’ll always pay the same amount whether it’s a Balance, Strength (weights, bodyweight exercises), Endurance (aerobics – running, elliptical) or Flexibility (stretching) day or the length of time.
 And that means that you don’t pay anything for your ‘off days’, so you get to keep that in your piggy bank.
 The goal is to stick to plan.